evanchooly/openwhisk-katacoda-scenarios/1-gettingstarted/99-outro.md

 ## Congratulations

-We have now learnt:
+We have now learned how to:

-* How to setup Apache OpenWhisk on OpenShift ?
+* Setup Apache OpenWhisk on OpenShift
 * Write a simple JavaScript function
 * Deploy the function to Apache OpenWhisk
 * Invoke the function and see the results